nashrahfatma/url-shortener-analytics/README.md

-RL Shortener with Analytics Dashboard
+URL Shortener with Analytics Dashboard
 A backend service that shortens long URLs and tracks click analytics for each link — built with FastAPI, SQLAlchemy, and SQLite.

 Live demo of what it does: